 Currently enrolled as a 7th grader.
 This school is amazing.
 The education is one of the best in state.
 Most teachers are amazing.
 Managing my A+'s with no problem.
 Overall great school!

 Mesa Verde Middle School is a public middle school in San Diego.
-The principal of Mesa Verde Middle School is Cliff Mitchell, whose e-mail is email@example.com.
-1,293 students go to Mesa Verde Middle School and identify primarily as Filipino, Hispanic, and Multiracial.
-5% of the Mesa Verde Middle School students have "limited English proficiency."
+The principal of Mesa Verde Middle School is Cliff Mitchell and can be contacted at firstname.lastname@example.org.
+1,293 children attend Mesa Verde Middle School and identify primarily as Filipino, Hispanic, and Multiracial.
+5% of the Mesa Verde Middle School students are "limited in English proficiency."
 13% of the 1,293 students here are paying reduced lunch prices.
 The ratio of students to teachers at Mesa Verde Middle School is 24:1.
 Black Mountain Middle School is one of the nearest middle schools.

 - Computer arts